-Lifelong Learning Takes Root in Oak Knoll’s Kindergarten
+Lifelong Learning Takes Root in Oak Knoll’s "Little Acorns" Kindergarten

 Kindergarteners are inquisitive by nature – and Oak Knoll provides the perfect environment for young learners to let their imaginations lead as they explore, create, and discover new interests, skills, and talents.

 Our kindergarten program introduces young students to a rich array of compelling academic lessons in technology, world language, science, language arts, math, and social studies, as well as extracurricular activities in physical education, music, drama, dance, and art.
-Ready for your child’s love of learning to take root?
+Ready for your Little Acorn’s love of learning to take root?

 The Oak Knoll Kindergarten Experience

 What makes Oak Knoll’s kindergarten program unique?
 In addition to introducing students to special Lower School traditions for the first time (such as our weekly Lower School Assembly and annual Kindergarten Christmas Pageant), kindergarten encourages young students to reach for big goals:

 - Engage in class discussions and group activities